Stormtroopers surf the Severn Bore

 Tour a vineyard, taste the wine

-There are a number of good vineyards in Monmouthshire but we especially suggest a tour of Tintern Parva Farm.
-Its family run and the friendly people who show you round are the owners and know their stuff.
+There are a number of good vineyards in Monmouthshire but we especially suggest a tour of White Castle Its family run and the friendly people who show you round are the owners and know their stuff.
 How much there is to see depends on the time of the year ( summer is best) but tastings are always possible and you can buy more to take home to your cottage!

 Tour a brewery, taste the beer